 A hand operated arbor press for any repair or production workshop.
 Made from high strength cast iron with rack and pinion rise and fall of the main arbor.
 The press is provided with a machined face onto which a component can be accurately placed or, alternatively, the press plate can be rotated to one of four positions to give a choice of aperture size.
+These have many uses, such as rivetting, pressing eyelets, installing or removing bearings, etc. Punches, inserters, or other tools/dies may be added to the end of the ram depending on the desired task.
 It has a travel of 133mm and a 25mm square arbor.
 1 Tonne.

 |Arbor Size||25 mm|